Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

-Google — unquestionably being the best search engine out there, makes use of powerful and intelligent algorithms (including A.I. implementations) to let the users get the best out of a search engine.
+Google — unquestionably the best search engine out there (for most)- uses powerful and intelligent algorithms (including A.I. implementations) to let users get the best out of a search engine.

 Therefore, one should get out of this filter bubble and see the world as it is.
 But how do you do that?

-So, if Google keeps on tracking you, the simple answer would be to stop using Google for searching the web.
+So, if Google keeps on tracking you, the simple answer would be to stop using Google to search the web.
 But what would you use in place of Google?
-Microsoft’s Bing is no saint either.
+Microsoft’s Bing is no saint, either.

 Best 10 Privacy-Oriented Alternative Search Engines To Google